wtsi-hgi/irobot/README.md

  406    | Unsupported requested media type
  416    | Invalid range request
  507    | Precache full

+A `HEAD` request can be made to the data object endpoint to facilitate discovery and status tracking, without the overhead of a full `GET`.
+That is, the same actions described below will be invoked on a `HEAD` request, but only the response headers will be returned.

 ##### Using the `Accept` Request Header